Calcutta Jain Temple: Architecture

 Parshwanatha temple has exquisite displays of murals, paintings and mosaic designs.
 It is an impressive structure consisting of mirror-inlaid pillars and windows of stained glass.
 The temple is surrounded by three beautiful verandas.
 The walls of the temple features mosaics and other ornamental work.

 The main shrine is divided into three sections.
 The innermost section enshrines images of Tirthankaras.
 The marble images may wear gold necklaces, have a diamond-inlaid forehead, and sit upon silver lotus pedestals.
 The floor of the temple is elaborately paved with marble that gives it a solemn look and also a mark of purity.
 The walls, ceiling, and columns of the shrine's outer section is richly decorated with ornate mosaic glasswork.
 The doors of the congregation hall display paintings by renowned artist Ganesh Muskare.
 The outer section also features a chandelier of unique Jain design with over a hundred branches.
 Known as jhar battis, these chandeliers are another feature that make the interiors sparkle, lending a delightful radiance to the calm serenity of the temple dedicated to ahimsa, or non-violence.

 Outside of the temple is a garden with Indian and other exotic plants, complemented by sculptures and fountains.
 A small stream flowing through the garden, bordered by a great variety of flowers.
 Water seems to gush from several sides of the fountain in a harmony of brilliance.
 A well-maintained reservoir adds up to the surrounding beauty.
 Colorful fish swarm the surface of the glistening water at the slightest hint of food given by caretakers.
-The temple exhibits extraordinary artistic tendencies that are visible in the whole pattern of the decoration of the interiors and the exteriors.

 Overall, Parshwanatha temple is considered a rich and vibrant testimony to Jain architecture and artistry.